JetBrains/intellij-sdk-docs/user_interface_components/file_and_class_choosers.md

 method.
 This method has multiple overloads.
 The best method to use is the one which returns void and takes a callback receiving the list of selected files as a parameter.
-This is the only overload which will display a native file open dialog on Mac OS X.
+This is the only overload which will display a native file open dialog on macOS.

 The
 [FileChooserDescriptor](upsource:///platform/platform-api/src/com/intellij/openapi/fileChooser/FileChooserDescriptor.java)